cose-wg/HPKE/draft-ietf-cose-hpke.md

 ~~~
 {: #cddl-cose-kdf title="COSE_KDF_Context Data Structure for info parameter"}

 Since this specification may be used in a number of different deployment environments
 flexibility for populating the fields in the COSE_KDF_Context structure is provided.

 For better interoperability, the following recommended settings
 are provided:

 - PartyUInfo.identity corresponds to the kid found in the
 COSE_Sign_Tagged or COSE_Sign1_Tagged structure (when a digital
 signature is used).
 When utilizing a MAC, then the kid is found in
 the COSE_Mac_Tagged or COSE_Mac0_Tagged structure.

 - PartyVInfo.identity corresponds to the kid used for the respective
 recipient from the inner-most recipients array.

 - The value in the AlgorithmID field corresponds to the alg parameter
 in the protected structure in the inner-most recipients array.

 - keyDataLength is set to the number of bits of the desired output value.

 - protected refers to the protected structure of the inner-most array.

 # Example

 An example of the COSE_Encrypt structure using the HPKE scheme is
 shown in {{hpke-example}}.
 It uses the following algorithm
 combination:

-- AES-GCM-128 for encryption of detached ciphertext.
+- AES-GCM-128 for encryption of detached ciphertext in layer 0.
-- AES-GCM-128 for encryption of the CEK.
+- AES-GCM-128 for encryption of the CEK in layer 1.
-- Key Encapsulation Mechanism (KEM): NIST P-256
+- NIST P-256 and HKDF-SHA256 as a Key Encapsulation Mechanism (KEM) in
-- Key Derivation Function (KDF): HKDF-SHA256
+  layer 2.

+The algorithm selection is based on the registry of the values offered
+by the alg parameters (in layer 0 and layer 1) as well as in the hpke-alg
+parameter in layer 2.
+The hpke-alg parameter is a newly defined parameter
+registered via the IANA COSE Header Parameter registry defined in {{RFC8152}}.

 ~~~
 96(